sismane/StringReferenceTester/README.md

 Java String equals and reference checking

-== operator in Java does not compare content of string variable, it compares refereces.
+== operator in Java does not compare content of string variable, it compares references.

-So, if we want to check string content of vvariables, we had better use equals method instead of == opearator for string variables
+So, if we want to check string content of variables, we had better use equals method instead of == operator for string variables